-This article has been updated with the dates of 2018.
+The article has been updated with the date of 2019.

 Drums pound out a steady rhythm.
 A furious flurry of paddles pushing water makes it appear as if a dragon is flying across the rainbows created by arcs of mist.
 A diverse group of people sit on the dragons’ backs, propelling them through the choppy sea.
 Crowds sporting the colours of their team cheer from the shore, encouraging their dragon to beat the others.

-This is the scene at Hong Kong’s annual Dragon Boat Festival, which starts this year on June 18, 2018, with an invitation sporting event the next day that has developed from a much older tradition of dragon boat racing that can still be seen in many parts of Hong Kong.
+This is the scene at Hong Kong’s annual Dragon Boat Festival, which takes place this year on June 7, with an invitation sporting event the next day that has developed from a much older tradition of dragon boat racing that can still be seen in many parts of Hong Kong.
 No longer the preserve of Chinese people, dragon boat racing has become a cross-cultural competitive sport.
 A similar scene plays out in many of the city’s bays and harbours, from Victoria Harbour to Tai O to Stanley.

 As dragon boat fever grips Hong Kong, it’s worth asking: just where does this tradition come from?

 “Opening the Seventh,” or Tuen Ng (dyun1 ng5 zit3 端午節), is an ancient festival that has come to be called Dragon Boat Festival.
 Falling on the fifth day of the fifth lunar month, it is also called Double Fifth Festival (zung6 ng5 zit3 重五節).
 This festival involves racing long boats shaped like dragons along waterways and on the sea and eating rice dumplings.
 It marks the beginning of the summer, when the dominant, masculine yang principle becomes the ruling force.
 The feminine yin forces that preside over winter and spring are represented by a phoenix, while the yang is presented by a strong dragon.